Retatrutide + NAD+Beginner Protocol for Improved Fat Loss and Preventing Energy Crashes

 Retatrutide's moderate GLP-1 (0.5×) provides appetite control without the intense nausea of full GLP-1 agonists like semaglutide.
 The strong GIP signal (2×) drives insulin efficiency and fat metabolism.
 The attenuated glucagon (0.2×) maintains hepatic fat oxidation without hyperglycemic effects.

 The result is a deficit that feels natural rather than forced.
-Hunger quiets.
-Metabolic rate holds.
+Unlike single-target incretin mimetics, retatrutide's multi-pathway approach keeps hunger quiet while metabolic rate holds.

 But mobilized fat still needs to be burned.
 That's where NAD+ becomes essential.